davidm3591/et_debug/sam_debug_repo_README.txt

    Update develop (working) branch on github (MAKE SURE YOU ARE ON THE "develop" BRANCH LOCALLY!):
    $ git push

-7. When done you can clean up your local repo or leave the new branch for future work:
+7. When done you can clean up your local repo (or leave the new branch for future work: just remember to pull develop from remote and merge with your new branch...
+I just delete the branch so I don't have to worry about being in sync with develop):

    To delete your branch from local repo:
    $ git branch -d branchname

-NOTE: If you need it you can find a git cheat on github under the same account named: Git - GitBash Cheat Sheet.md
+NOTE: If you need it you can find a git cheat on github under the same account named: "Git - GitBash Cheat Sheet.md"
 Located: Code-Cheats-Settings/Git-Stuff/Git/Git - GitBash Cheat Sheet.md